Calamivathan/HRTOOL/README.md

 ### 6. One-File Bundle Output

 Optional feature to merge all unpacked files into a single self-contained archive for easy patch distribution.

+### 7. Device-Based Validation & Subscription Control

+The tool includes a robust subscription validation model built on unique device identification.
+Each client device generates an encrypted `device_key` that is securely sent to the server.
+The backend (Flask) decrypts this key using AES-256-CBC and checks it against a MySQL database.
+If the device is recognized and has an active subscription (based on `subscription_start` and `subscription_end`), access is granted.
+New devices are auto-registered with a 30-day default access period.
+Additionally, the server updates usage stats and assigns metadata like usernames or feature access flags.
+This architecture ensures that only authorized devices can use the tool, supporting flexible free/premium models and real-time analytics.

 ---